Vitamin D, Calcium, and Bone Health

 Why is bone health important?

 Bone is a living tissue that is constantly breaking down and being replaced.
 Throughout life, your body balances the loss of bone with the creation of new bone.
-You reach your highest bone mass (size and strength) at about age 30.
+You reach your highest bone mass (size and strength) at about age 30, usually between ages 20 to 25.
 After that, you begin to lose bone mass.

 Over time, bone loss can cause osteopenia (low bone mass) and then osteoporosis, a condition in which bones become weak and are more likely to break (fracture).
 Fractures can cause serious health problems, including disability and premature death.
 Getting enough vitamin D and calcium is important in keeping your bones healthy and reducing your chances of developing osteopenia or osteoporosis.
 Regular, weight-bearing exercise also helps keep your bones strong.